 Google I/O 2016 happened from 18th May – 20th May.
 Google I/O is Google’s annual developer festival with hands-on learning, technical talks, and a chance to hear more about Google’s latest product updates.
-You can watch the keynote and sessions below, or read our key takeaways from Google I/O 2016:
+You can read our key takeaways from Google I/O 2016:

 Key Takeaways From Google I/O 2016:

 We first saw Android N in March with a developer preview however, at I/O, Google showed off even more of the operating system and announced Android N is getting improvements on the graphics and runtime performance front, security enhancements and becoming better at multi-tasking.
 The OS will be out of beta later this summer and be available to everyone then.
 The latest version still doesn’t have a name, but the company has turned to the public to pick any name which starts with N!

 Google has also rolled out a new feature for Android called ‘Instant Apps’.
 This feature bridges the gap between mobile websites and apps.
 The thinking behind Instant Apps is that although apps provide a better user experience, they take time to download and are often not wanted after one use.
 With ‘Instant Apps, Android loads parts of apps without actually installing them so that you can use the apps features without taking the time to install the app.